Strawberry Refrigerator Jam

 You don’t need pectin or any added sugar to make this work.
 Ordinarily when you make jam, you add sugar as a thickening agent (and because it tastes good).
 Here you are using chia seeds to thicken the jam and fresh pitted dates to sweeten it.

 This is ridiculously easy in a blender and then you simply store for 90 minutes in the refrigerator and it turns magically into a thick fruit spread.
+I do have a high speed blender and while effective it is very loud.

 Put it in your yogurt, on your toast, on ice cream, or just eat it as a treat!
 Yum!